irfanshadikrishad/anilist/README.md

 anilist -h
 ```

-- **Description**: List all available commands and their usage details for quick reference.
+- Description: List all available commands and their usage details for quick reference.

 #### `trending` _(alias: `tr`)_: